 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-Rule 4.1 states that marketing communications must not contain anything that is likely to cause serious or widespread offence, and specifies that special care must be taken to avoid causing offence on the grounds of race, religion, gender, sexual orientation, disability and age.
-Marketers should be aware of the potential to cause serious or widespread offence when referring to different races, cultures, nationalities or ethnic groups.
-Light-hearted ads might be acceptable but even mild humour revolving around racial stereotypes has the potential to seriously offend.
-Marketers should therefore consider carefully the likely acceptability of their intended approach.
+Rule 4.1 states that marketing communications must not contain anything that is likely to cause serious or widespread offence, and specifies that particular care must be taken to avoid causing offence on the grounds of race (alongside other characteristics).

 The inclusion of negative racial stereotypes is likely to cause serious or widespread offence.
 An ad which featured a woman covered in black paint, with bold red lipstick, and prominent whites of her eyes, was considered likely to cause serious offence, The ASA considered that the imagery shared strong similarities with “blackface” makeup, which had historic connotations with mocking portrayals of black people, was a negative racial stereotype and was widely considered to be racist in nature (JD Recruitment Group, 15 December 2021).
 See also (Ginger Pop Ltd, 21 September 2016).